I’ve always sided with the weather man’s definition of my favorite season.

 - Makes me want to revert to my childhood and watch Winnie the Pooh and the Blustery Day

 - Makes me want to watch Dan In Real Life and every autumn-themed Hallmark movie ever made

 - September is my birthday month.
 I’ll turn 53 on the 29th.
 I’m so thankful to be forever alive in Christ on planet earth at this time in history!

 Just this morning, I signed the final approval for it to go to print.
 Whew!

 It’s been quite a journey.

 I started writing this book back in 2008, did a pilot study in 2010, purchased a self-publishing package from WestBow Press, the Christian self-publishing division of Thomas Nelson/Zondervan in 2012, submitted my first manuscript in 2014, resubmitted it in 2016, and now, after several revisions, it’s about to be released.

-If all goes as planned (we’ll see), it will be in traditional and online bookstores by September 24.
+If all goes as planned (we’ll see), it will be in online bookstores by September 24.

 To be completely honest with you, promoting my book is my least favorite part (my favorite part was the actual sensing of God writing its words through me) of this process.